dirmich/karen/docs/installation.basic.md

 ```
 pip3 install karen-device karen-plugin-listener
 ```
-The listener device installation does not automatically include the speech models althought it does include a method to allow you to download these.
+The listener device installation does not automatically include the speech models although it does include a method to enable you to download them.
 To download the speech models after installation execute these steps in a python prompt or script:
 ```
 import karen_listener
 model_type = "pbmm"                         # use "tflite" for Raspberry Pi